buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 ### Effects of Acid

 Corrosive acids inflict 1d6 damage per round of exposure, except in the case of total immersion (such as in an acid bath) which inflicts 10d6 damage per round.
-An acid attack, such as that from a thrown vial or a monster's spit/breath, should be considered as one round of exposure.
+An acid attack, such as that from a thrown vial or a monster' \*\*s spit/breath, should be considered as one round of exposure.

 The vapors produced by most acids are equivalent to inhaled poisons.
 Those who approach a large mass of acid must make a Fortitude Saving Throw with DC 13 or suffer 1 temporary Constitution damage per round of exposure.
 This poison has no frequency, therefore a creature is safe if it moves away from the acid.